Battle of Cape St. George Facts

 Battle of Cape St. George Summary

 Due to having superior radar to the Japanese destroyers, the American ships were able to close and launch torpedoes at approximately 0155 prior to being sighted by the Japanese forces.
 The Makinami was hit by one torpedo from the barrage and was disabled and subsequently sunk by gunfire from the American destroyers.
-The Onami was struck by a number of American torpedoes and sank.
-The remaining Japanese transport destroyers fled.
-Captain Burke pursued the Yuguri and sank the ship at approximately 0300.
-The Uzuki was also hit by enemy fire, but was able to escape the area suffering severe damage.

 Battle of Cape St. George Conclusions